kg-construct/rml-io/spec/section/target-vocabulary.md

 - `rml:targz`: Tar archive with GZip compression

 If unspecified, the default value is no compression.
 This namespace is NOT limited to the listed compression formats and MAY be extended in the future.

 #### Encoding formats

 Each Target MAY describe the encoding format to use when exporting RDF triples to a Target.
-Several encoding formats are defined by the `enc`
+Several encoding formats are defined:
-namesapce:

 - `rml:UTF-8`: UTF-8 encoding
 - `rml:UTF-16`: UTF-16 encoding

 If unspecified, the default value is UTF-8.
 This namespace is NOT limited to the listed compression formats and MAY be extended in the future.

 #### Relative paths